Fair Representation: Guaranteeing Approximate Multiple Group Fairness for Unknown Tasks: Experiments

 \subsection{Evaluation}

-We simulate the data owner-user scenario in our experiments.
+We simulate the dataset owner-user scenario in our experiments.
 We first learn representation using pretext loss, without knowing what prediction tasks the representation will be used for.
 We then train predictors on top of the learned representation without any fairness constraint.
-We evaluate on four aspects: the fairness and discriminativeness of the learned representation, the fairness of downstream predictions, and the quantitative fairness guarantees.
+We evaluate on four aspects: the fairness and discriminativeness of the learned representation, the fairness of downstream predictions, and the theoretical fairness guarantees.

 The \textbf{representation fairness} is evaluated by posing an adversary to predict the sensitive attribute.
 We directly report the balanced accuracy, the lower the fairer, instead of the fairness coefficient $\alpha$.
 Since $\alpha$ is equivalent to the \emph{Bayes-optimal} balanced accuracy, stronger adversary will produce a more accurate (and honest) evaluation.
 Our considered adversary is a 7-layer fully-connected network (7-Net) with width 8$\times$ the input dimension and skip-layer connections.
 We validate in the supplementary material that 7-Net is considerably stronger than the adversarial models considered in the fair representation literature~\cite{feldman_SIGKDD_2015,xie_NeurIPS_2017,louizos_arxiv_2015}.
 Deeper and wider networks only have marginal improvements.